Memorial Hermann Prevention and Recovery Center/Adult Program

 Memorial Hermann Prevention and Recovery Center/Adult Program - Houston, TX

-Memorial Hermann Prevention And Recovery Center/adult Program is a substance and mental health treatment center located at 3043 Gessner Street in the 77080 zip code in Houston, TX.
+Memorial Hermann Prevention And Recovery Center/adult Program is a mental health and addiction treatment center located at 3043 Gessner Street in the 77080 zip code in Houston, TX.
 It is operated by a private non-profit organization.
-Memorial Hermann Prevention And Recovery Center/adult Program provides relapse prevention from naltrexone, suboxone prescription and administers naltrexone.
-Some of the treatment approaches used by Memorial Hermann Prevention And Recovery Center/adult Program include relapse prevention, 12-step rehab and trauma counseling.
-Memorial Hermann Prevention And Recovery Center/adult Program also specializes in detox services and offers cocaine detox, inpatient alcohol detoxification and residential benzodiazepines detoxification.
-Memorial Hermann Prevention And Recovery Center/adult Program provides outpatient rehabilitation, residential detox and regular outpatient treatment.
-It also provides residential treatment for substance use and inpatient detox services.
+Memorial Hermann Prevention And Recovery Center/adult Program provides naltrexone administration, relapse prevention from naltrexone and buprenorphine detoxification.
+Some of the treatment approaches used by Memorial Hermann Prevention And Recovery Center/adult Program include 12-step rehab, motivational interviewing and brief intervention.
+Memorial Hermann Prevention And Recovery Center/adult Program also specializes in detox services and offers inpatient opioid detox, residential benzodiazepines detox and methamphetamines detoxification.
+Memorial Hermann Prevention And Recovery Center/adult Program provides intensive outpatient treatment program, short-term residential treatment and partial hospitalization.
+It also provides inpatient detoxification and residential treatment for substance abuse.

 Address: 3043 Gessner Street, Houston, TX 77080